Can a Company be Sued for Mismanagement? Understanding Your Business Risk

 What is Mismanagement?

 - Breach of fiduciary duty: This occurs when a director or officer fails to act in the best interest of the company, such as using company funds for personal gain or engaging in insider trading.
+For certain professionals that need to act in their client’s best interests, including accountants or counsellors or psychologists.

 - Failure to comply with legal regulations: This can include failure to file tax returns, failure to maintain accurate financial records, or failure to comply with workplace health and safety laws.